All posts filed under: Architecture

 Eichler homes of America

 In the early chapters of Steve Jobs’ autobiography, writer Walter Isaacson details how the Apple cofounder’s upbringing and sense of aesthetic style was profoundly influenced by growing up in an architecturally designed home.
-And Steve Wozniak grew up in an Eichler home in California – […]
+Cofounder Steve Wozniak grew up in an Eichler home in California – […]

 Leave a comment